jhollis7/Create-README.md/README.md

 🌐 I'm originally from California
 📓 I'm a EE undergrad student
 🍎 I chose my major just because
-✨ A fun fact about me is: I love food
+✨ A fun fact about me is: I like my coffee black~
 🎓 What do I want to learn from EE 205?
 OOP
 📚 A book or movie I'd recommend is: Baby Driver.